soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 (.) :: (b -> c) -> (a -> b) -> (a -> c)
 ```

-After that, we can try to **match** the type of arguments we
+After that, we can try to **match** the type of the arguments we
-apply to this function with the type of arguments from the type signature.
+apply to this function with the type of the arguments from the type signature.

 In this case, we try to apply two arguments to `.`: